 TEAMS!
 In addition to college and universities of past challenges we are encouraging teams in 2020!
 Teams of at least 10 people connected by or through : College/University, Community, Company, MWR Garrison, Work Place/Unit, or Non-Profit register as a “Team” for the challenge.
 Participants compete individually and for their team by logging outdoor experiences on the AORE Challenge app.
 Experiences translate into points.

 Competitors who’ve participated before will be familiar with the get outside -- post-a-pic – tell us what you did process; they’ll also notice a couple changes.
 This year, we want to push participants to new levels in outdoor engagement by focusing on the 4 greater-good themes first introduced in 2019 - by connecting the greater good themes to activity points.
 We want people to hike AND pick up trash on the trails; we want people to rock climb AND push themselves to new heights; we want participants to find the benefits of the outdoors walking to the bus stop or wherever they might be.
 Get the picture?
 The 4 greater-good themes for Fall 2020 are: explore outdoors anywhere, environmental impacts, heath & wellness; and skill development & personal growth.

 1 out of every 3 young people is obese or overweight in america.

 The average person spends 8 hours a day in front of a screen and only minutes outdoors.

 Hey, we get it.
 We love Netflix too.
 But the amount of time we spend inside is becoming a national health crisis.
-By participating in AORE Campus Challenge, you're part of the solution.
+By participating in AORE Outdoor Challenge, you're part of the solution.
 So tell all your friends and get outside!